parthgawande/parthgawande/README.md

 ### 📚 **Research Publications**

 - **"Video-Based Human Activity Detection"** - Presented at the 2022 IEEE International Conference.
 Focused on improving human activity recognition using **Machine Learning** and **real-time data processing** for CCTV monitoring.
 - **"Climate Change: Preliminary analysis and prediction using global temperature data."** - Published in the American Journal of Electronics & Communication in 2022.
-Explored **machine learning techniques** to analyze environmental data and monitor air quality&#8203;:contentReference[oaicite:0]{index=0}.
+Explored **machine learning techniques** to analyze environmental data and monitor air quality.

 ---